skylightio/skylight-docs/source/markdown-styleguide.md

 ---
-Title: Markdown Styleguide
+title: Markdown Styleguide
-Description: This one line description shows up on the Support index page.
+description: This one line description shows up on the Support index page.
 Do not make it two lines!
-Order: 0
+order: 0
+updated: January 1, 2017
 ---

 this_should_not_be_italic